TheTrueGameBreaker/Regex-Davis-Genthner/README.md

-# Regex Tutorial Starter Code
+# Regex Tutorial by Davis Genthner

+Just a basic explanation of a Regex function